Oakamoor

 Lightoaks Hall on Cheadle Road dates from the 1820s and was built for the Bolton family.
 Holy Trinity parish church, on Church Bank, was erected in 1832, at a cost of £1600, raised by subscription and a grant from the Church Building Society.

+Clement Lindley Wragge, later a notable meteorologist, was raised in Oakamoor from 1852-1865.

 The Churnet Valley line passed through Oakamoor.
 Oakamoor railway station was closed down in 1967.
 The railway track leading to Alton Towers railway station has been converted to a footpath.

 Media interest

 In 2004 Oakamoor was the subject of a television programme in the Channel 4 Time Team archaeology series, which investigated the remains of The Old Furnace.